turbot/tailpipe-plugin-aws/docs/tables/aws_s3_server_access_log/index.md

 ### Collect logs from local files

-You can also collect S3 server access logs from local files
+You can also collect logs from local files.

 ```hcl
 partition "aws_s3_server_access_log" "my_s3_logs" {